-Settlement Discount Granted and VAT
+Settlement Discount Granted

 (Durban, South Africa)